CGATOxford/cgat/doc/BuildingPipelines.rst

 =======================

 The best way to build a pipeline is to start from an example.
-There are several pipelines available, see CGATPipelines_.
+There are several pipelines available, see :ref:`CGATPipelines`.
 To start a new project, use :file:`pipeline_quickstart.py`::

    python <srcdir>pipeline_quickstart.py --name=test